Sintexer/learning-path/05 - Common IT knowledge/Databases/Indexes/B-Tree Index.md

 **B-Trees solve this by maximizing "branching factor."** By packing many keys into a single disk page, a single disk read gives the database a huge chunk of routing information, drastically reducing the number of disk accesses required to find data.

+> [!example] Classic Trap
+> **Question:** _"Why don't we use a Red-Black Tree or standard Binary Search Tree in databases?"_
+>
+> **The Answer:** **Disk Page Architecture.** In memory, pointer jumping is cheap.
+On disk, every pointer dereference can be a random I/O read.
+A binary tree for 10 million rows has a depth of ≈24.
+That’s 24 page reads.
+A B-Tree with a fan-out of 100 has a depth of 3–4.
+Fewer page fetches = orders of magnitude faster.

 ## B-Tree anatomy

 A B-Tree consists of: